jroller33/jroller33/README.md

 I've also started deploying apps on Azure instead of Heroku.
 <br />
 <br />
-Contribute by forking a [repo](https://github.com/jroller33?tab=repositories), making commits and submitting a pull request. 😁
+Contribute by forking a [repo](https://github.com/jroller33?tab=repositories) and submitting a pull request. 😁

 <br />